vedantA04/PDF-to-PPT/src/README.md

 ---

 ## Step 5
 Copy the location where the presentation needs to be created.
-Paste it in the terminal when prompted and type the *presentation name* and the extension *.pptx* at the end.
+Paste it in the terminal when prompted and type the *presentation name* with the extension *.pptx* at the end.

 *Do not forget to change the back slaches to forward slashes.*